Featured Image: Virgin Galactic

 White Knight Two then returns to land under normal jet engine power, as during its ascent.
 The aircraft has four Pratt & Whitney PW308 engines and two fuselages.
 Each engine provides 30.7 kN (6,900 lbf) of thrust.
 One fuselage holds the active cockpit for control of the aircraft, while the other fuselage is a direct copy of SpaceShipTwo.
 This is so that White Knight Two can be used for training crew and passengers on what to expect for their flights on board SpaceShipTwo.

 The first White Knight Two vehicle, VMS Eve, flew for the first time in 2008.
-It has a flight crew of two people, plus additional people to take part in the deployment of the spacecraft, and those undergoing training for SpaceShipTwo.
+It carries a flight crew of two, plus additional personnel to take part in the deployment of the spacecraft, and those undergoing training for SpaceShipTwo.